-Countless twinkling lights of brilliant colors illuminate the homes, parks, downtown areas, and even the ocean boardwalk of my coastal town.
+A kaleidoscope of countless twinkling lights illuminate the homes, parks, downtown areas, and even the ocean boardwalk of my coastal town.
 Day and night, there are more holiday activities than one person could take part.
-A Christmas wave of energy and excitement is peaking with last-minute shoppers, frenzied parents, and restless children.
+A Christmas wave of energy and excitement grows daily with bustling shoppers, frenzied parents, and restless children.

 Amid the countdown-to-Christmas mania, let’s pause and ponder the purpose of Christmas: Jesus left the glory of heaven to enter the mess of this world.